A Locally Adaptive Algorithm for Multiple Testing with Network Structure: Introduction

-Structured multiple testing has received growing attention and great progresses have been made.
-See \cite{Ignetal16, Lynetal17, LeiFit18, Caietal19, LiBar19, RenCan20, IgnHub20, Casetal20}, among others, for recent developments.
-The basic setup is that alongside the sequence of primary statistics $\pmb T=\{T_i: i=1, 2, \ldots\}$, e.g. the sequence of $z$-values or $p$-values, we collect an auxiliary sequence $\pmb X=\{X_i: i=1, 2, \ldots\}$ that captures indirect evidence about the probability and strength of a signal.
-The side information can be utilized to inform existing methods and improve the power.
-Auxiliary data may be collected in various ways such as (a) (externally) from prior studies and secondary data sources (\citealp{Ignetal16, Basetal18}); (b) (internally) within the same data using carefully constructed independent sequence (\citealp{Caietal19, Xiaetal19}); (c) (intrinsically) through patterns associated with data such as the natural order of data streams (\citealp{FosSti08, Lynetal17}) or spatial locations (\citealp{Sunetal15, Leietal17, Caietal20}).
+Structured multiple testing has gained increasing attention in recent years \citep{Caietal19, LiBar19, Casetal20, RenCan20}. {The strategy is to augment the sequence of primary statistics $\pmb T=\{T_i: i\in [m]\}$, which may consist of $p$-values or $z$-values, with an auxiliary sequence $\pmb U=\{U_i: i \in [m]\}$ in order to enhance the statistical power and accuracy of inference.
+The auxiliary data can be collected through various methods, including: (a) external sources, such as prior studies and secondary datasets (\citealp{Ignetal16, Basetal18}); (b) internal sources within the same dataset, achieved by carefully constructing independent sequences (\citealp{Caietal19, Xiaetal19}); (c) intrinsic patterns associated with the data, such as the natural order of data streams (\citealp{FosSti08, Lynetal17}) or spatial locations (\citealp{Leietal17, Caietal20}).} The aforementioned studies primarily focus on an auxiliary sequence $\pmb U \in \mathbb{R}^m$ that has the same dimension as $\pmb T \in \mathbb{R}^m$. {However, there has been limited research conducted on exploiting a wider variety of side information, such as LD matrices or multiple auxiliary sequences.}